XachaB/Qumin/README.rst

 Macroclass inference
 ^^^^^^^^^^^^^^^^^^^^^

-Our work on automatical inference of macroclasses was published in Beniamine, Sacha, Olivier Bonami, and Benoît Sagot. "`Inferring Inflection Classes with Description Length. <http://jlm.ipipan.waw.pl/index.php/JLM/article/view/184>`_" Journal of Language Modelling (2018).
+Our work on automatical inference of macroclasses was published in `Beniamine, Bonami and Sagot (2018) <http://jlm.ipipan.waw.pl/index.php/JLM/article/view/184>`_".

 **Inferring macroclasses** ::